refinedev/refine/documentation/docs/api-references/hooks/auth/useLogout.md

 ```
 <br/>

-- If promise returned from `logout` method of [authProvider](/docs/api-references/providers/auth-provider) is resolved with `false` no redirection occurs.
+- If promise returned from the `logout` method of the [authProvider](/docs/api-references/providers/auth-provider) gets resolved with `false` no redirection will occur.

 ```tsx
 const authProvider: AuthProvider = {